Mayankjh/AI-Bot/README.md

-# Demo: A Simple Voice AI Bot with Web Speech API and Node.js
+#  A Simple Voice AI Bot with Web Speech API and Node.js

 This is how this web app works: